-This Guidebook has been prepared to provide members of the public and other interested parties with information about the Board's process by which it considers appeals of air permitting actions by permittees, permit applicants, or other persons.
+This Guidebook has been prepared to provide members of the public and other interested parties information on the process by which the Board handles appeals of air permitting actions by permittees, permit applicants, or other persons.
 If you wish to participate in the adjudicatory process, you are responsible for reviewing the relevant statutes and rules to assure understanding of your rights and responsibilities.
-See the New Mexico Air Quality Control Act, NMSA 1978, Sections 74-2-7; Revised Ordinances of Albuquerque § 9-5-1-7; and the Bernalillo County Code of Ordinances, Art.
-II § 30-36; and the Board's Adjudicatory Procedures set out in Section 20.11.81 of the New Mexico Administrative Code (NMAC).
+See the New Mexico Air Quality Control Act, NMSA 1978, Sections 74-2-7; and the Board's Adjudicatory Procedures set out in Section 20.11.81 of the New Mexico Administrative Code (NMAC).
 The Board hopes this Guidebook will facilitate public involvement and improve understanding of the adjudicatory process.

 Anyone interested in participating in adjudication process is strongly advised to consult with an attorney on the most effective means of doing so.
-The Board, the hearing officer, the hearing clerk or EHD staff cannot provide legal advice.
+Board staff cannot provide legal advice.
 The State Bar of New Mexico offers an attorney referral program, as well as other resources on obtaining legal services, at www.nmbar.org.
 This Guidebook does not constitute legal advice and is not intended to substitute for advice provided by a licensed attorney.
-Nor does this Guidebook supersede or replace Part 81 or any applicable law.
-The reader should refer to the above laws and to Part 81 and follow the specific requirements for any adjudicatory process.